cube-js/cube/docs/content/Examples-Tutorials-Recipes/Recipes/event-analytics.mdx

 ### <--{"id" : "More metrics for Sessions"}--> Number of Events per Session

-This one is super easy to add with a subQuery dimension.
-We just calculate count of Events, which we already have as a measure in the Events cube, as a dimension in the Sessions cube.
+This one is super easy to add with a `sub_query` dimension - we simply calculate the count of events (which we already have as a measure in the `Events` cube) as a dimension in the `Sessions` cube:

 ```javascript
 cube('Sessions', {